 Everybody needs to smile.
 Everybody needs to have fun.
 Everybody needs to know that one person who can just cheer you up – especially in this day and age when the pressures of life seem to conspire to make everything seem like seven shades of shit.
+Yeah, the news is full of stories of the developing mental health crisis in this country – hell, I’ve even found that my own mental health has hit crisis points in the last ten years.
+Life seems to be filling up with fifty shades of shit (oh, lovely pun on a literary reference there dear book nerds).

 Happy talkin’, talkin Happy talk